cmusatyalab/gabriel/examples/README.md

 proto, it will be rebuilt for both Python and Android the next time you start the Android app from Android Studio.

+The Android clients will only work if you build the debug build variants.
+If Android Studio does not list files correctly in the project view, or if code completion does not work, switching to the release build variant and then switching back to debug should fix the problem.

 ## Round Trip

 The round trip client captures a frame from your webcam, sends it to the server,